davekch/randomwallpaper/README.md

 ### Usage
 #### Options

  - `-c COLOR`: specify the color of the image.
-Valid values for `COLOR` are blue, turquoise, red, orange, grey, black.
+Valid values for `COLOR` are blue, turquoise, red, orange, grey and black.
 Default is turquoise.
  You can add arbitrary colors in normalized RGB to the script if you wish!
  - `-p PICTURE`: specify an image (png) as background.